petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 { "indices": "liferay-0,liferay-20116" }
 ```

-To list all indexes and index metrics, execute this command:
+To list all indexes and their metrics, execute this command:

 ```bash
 GET /_cat/indices?v